 But now finally, I am happy with them and happier to be able to share them with you.
 These are lovely hung in a little girl’s room or over a table at a fairy birthday party.
 They would also be a beautiful addition to an indoor fairy garden.
 If you do make these I would love to see how you use them!

-Visit our SVG Files Shop to purchase our selection of hanging fairy SVG files.
+Visit my SVG Files Shop to purchase my selection of hanging fairy SVG files.